noramirabal/MGSC310_Final/README.md

 The data used comes from [Civic Leads](https://www.icpsr.umich.edu/web/civicleads/studies/37188/datadocumentation#).

 ## Approach
-The dataset included a lot of variables which were not related to a persons demographics, because of this I used R to create a new dataframe using only the variables relating to demographics and political party rating.
+The dataset included a lot of variables which were not related to a person's demographics, because of this I used R to create a new dataframe using only the variables relating to demographics and political party rating.

 ## Results
-After creating two linear regression models using train test split for both the Democratic and Republican party individually the models were not bias however their prediction for rating between 1-100 was off for both models by around 26 points.
+After creating two linear regression models using train test split for both the Democratic and Republican party individually the models were not biased however their prediction for rating between 1-100 was off for both models by around 26 points.
 Because of this I introduced dimensionality reduction and found that this however made the model less accurate with around a 30 point miscalculation.

 ## Implementation
 The results from both of the models were too poor for proper implementation.
 In order to achieve our motivation purposes/goals we would need a model with higher accuracy.